 Programmers lie at the heart of modern finance.
 "A geek who writes code-those guys are now the valuable guys" says the former head of markets systems at Fidelity Investments, and that rare breed of top programmer can make "tens of millions of dollars" developing these systems.
 A. Berenson, "Arrest Over Software Illuminates Wall St. Secret," New York Times, August 23, 2009.
 Such systems leverage data mining and other model-building techniques to crunch massive volumes of data and discover exploitable market patterns.
 Models are then run against real-time data and executed the instant a trading opportunity is detected.
-(For more details on how data is gathered and models are built, see Competitive Advantage".)
+(For more details on how data is gathered and models are built, see Chapter 11 "The Data Asset: Databases, Business Intelligence, and Competitive Advantage".)

 Winning with these systems means being quick-very quick.
 Suffer delay (what techies call latency) and you may have missed your opportunity to pounce on a signal or market imperfection.
-To cut latency, many trading firms are moving their servers out of their own data centers and into colocation facility23.
+To cut latency, many trading firms are moving their servers out of their own data centers and into colocation facility.
 These facilities act as storage places where a firm's servers get superfast connections as close to the action as possible.
 And by renting space in a "colo," a firm gets someone else to manage the electrical and cooling issues, often providing more robust power backup and lower energy costs than a firm might get on its own.

-Equinix, a major publicly traded IXP and colocation firm with facilities worldwide, has added a growing number of high-frequency trading firms to a roster of customers that includes e-commerce, Internet, software, and telecom companies.
+Equinix, a major publicly traded IXP and colocation firm with facilities worldwide, has added a growing number of high-frequency trading firms to a roster of customers that includes e-commerce, Internet, software, and telecom

+Sometimes called a "colo," or carrier hotel; provides a place where the gear from multiple firms can come together and where the peering of Internet traffic can take place.
+Equipment connecting in colos could be high-speed lines from ISPs, telecom lines from large private data centers, or even servers hosted in a colo to be closer to high-speed Internet connections. companies.
 In northern New Jersey alone (the location of many of the servers where "Wall Street" trading takes place), Equinix hosts some eighteen exchanges and trading platforms as well as the NYSE Secure Financial Transaction Infrastructure (SFTI) access node.